 The Club celebrated its bicentenary in 1982 and has hosted Kent County Cricket Club for a Cricket Week since 1902 (the Festival in 1901 marked the opening of the new Ground).
 The Nevill has also staged international matches – most notably the 1983 World Cup fixture between India and Zimbabwe (‘Kapil Dev’s match’).

-A number of players with first class or international experience have represented the club in the Kent Cricket League: amongst them Bob Woolmer, Alan Brown, Peter Hearn, Mike Willard and more recently Julian Thompson and Rajeshwar Sharma.
+A number of players with first class or international experience have represented the club in the Kent Cricket League: amongst them are Bob Woolmer and Alan Brown, (Peter Hearn & Mike Willard just missed League Cricket) and more recently Julian Thompson and Rajeshwar Sharma.
 Many more KCL and KCB representative players have been selected from the membership, and presently Mark Alexander would be recognised amongst those so chosen.